-- rate The estimated maximum sustained spike rate, used to allocate buffer space. - size% The number of waveform samples to save for each WaveMark This must be an even number in the range 10 to 126. - pre% The number of points before the peak/trough of each spike, range 0 to size%-1; - ideal If present, this sets the ideal sample rate, in samples per second, for all WaveMark channels.
-This must be in the range 1.0 to 500000.0 Hz. - nTr% If present, this sets the number of traces to sample as 1, 2 or 4.
-The default is 1.

-Returns 0 if all went well, or a negative error code.
+- chan% The channel number of the WaveMark channel in the range 1 to 100. - port The 1401 waveform port in the range 0-63. - rate The estimated maximum sustained spike rate, used to allocate buffer space. - size% The number of waveform samples per trace to save for each WaveMark.
+This must be an even number in the range 6 to 126. - pre% The number of points before the peak/trough of each spike, range 0 to size%-1; - ideal If present, this sets the ideal sample rate, in samples per second, for all WaveMark channels.
+This must be in the range 0 to 500000.0 Hz.
+Rates of 1 Hz or less are ignored and do not change the WaveMark rate. - nTr% If present, this sets the number of traces to sample as 1, 2 or 4.
+The default is 1. - Returns The setup call returns 0 for success or a negative error code.
+The get information call returns size% (points per trace) or 0 if this is not a WaveMark channel.